EngDePal/REST_AI_Server/README.md

         1. Create a project folder
         2. Create a virtual environment to isolate dependencies in this folder: python3 -m venv venv (MAC) or python -m venv venv (WIN)
         3. Activate the virtual environment: source venv/bin/activate (MAC) or venv\Scripts\activate (WIN)
-        4. Clone the repository: Recommend to use VS Code's command palette at the top by entering  ">git: clone" and adding the repository url found on GitHub under the green "Code" button
+        4. Clone the repository: Recommended to use VS Code's command palette at the top by entering  ">git: clone" and adding the repository url found on GitHub under the green "Code" button
         5. Install the requirements: pip install -r requirements.txt (WIN/MAC) (If PyQt5 is causing troubles, try installing it separately: pip install PyQt5)
         6. Create the following folder structure in the same directory as main.py:  mongodb/ │